International Paper

 165. Number of fatalities as a result of work-based accidents?

-1 - In 2021, the company reported 0 and 1 fatalities for employees and contractors respectively.
+4 - The company reports three and one work-related fatalities for employees and contractors respectively.
+Data as of 2023.

 166. Commitment to support smallholders?